PLC Alarm Tag

 Rate of Change Alarms

 VTScada will display positive values for both positive and negative rate of change values and setpoint on the alarm page.
-That is to say, if a tag’s value is rapidly decreasing, the positive ROC is not used, and the negative ROC with have a positive setpoint and positive value, with the implication that the rate of change being negative comes from the alarm type, rather than its value
+That is to say, if a tag’s value is rapidly decreasing, the positive ROC is not used, and the negative ROC will have a positive setpoint and positive value, with the implication that the rate of change being negative comes from the alarm type, rather than its value

 PLC Alarm properties I/O tab